GHG Protocol Scope 3 Spatial Mapping

 normalized = gdf.to_crs(target_crs)

-# Validate topology post-projection
+# Single-pass topology repair post-projection (self-intersection / slivers).

 if not normalized.is_valid.all():